-Negombo is one of main cities in the west coast of Sri Lanka.
+Negombo is one of the main cities on the west coast of Sri Lanka.
 It is by far the closest beach you can access once you step into the island.

-Situated just 10 km from the airport, Negombo is one of the major coastal tourist hotspots in the country.
+Situated just 10 km from the airport, Negombo is one of the significant coastal tourist hotspots in the country.

-The stretch of hotels by the beach offer good seafood and it suits all pockets.
+The stretch of hotels by the beach offers good seafood, and it suits all pockets.

 Negombo is mostly used as pitstop.